Year 10

 Achievement and Rewards

-Pupil achievements are recognised and rewarded in several ways in Year 10.
-In order to consistently reward students, we use SIMS to reward pupils with ‘House Points' for excellent effort and work.
-Each week the top ten pupils will receive a reward postcard from the Head of Year as recognition of their hard work.
-Pupils who perform consistently throughout each term will be invited to take part in reward trips.
-Pupils can also receive points towards the annual House competition.
-Be sure to look out for opportunities throughout the year to contribute to the success of your House.
-Pupils in Year 10 can also receive letters and praise postcards from teachers and form tutors for their efforts
+Pupil achievements are recognised and rewarded in several ways.
+In order to consistently reward students, we use SIMS to reward pupils with ‘Achievement points' for excellent effort and work.
+Each week the top ten pupils will receive a reward postcard from their Raising Standards Lead, as recognition of their hard work.
+Pupils who perform consistently throughout each term will be invited to take part in reward trips and celebrations at specific points in the year.
+Be sure to look out for opportunities throughout the year to contribute to the success of your House by showing the RTRAILS in your lessons.
+Pupils in Year 10 can also receive letters and praise postcards from teachers and form tutors for their efforts.

 Homework